-When international chefs, such as taste trail blazer Rene Redzepi, learn about Australia’s wealth of bush tucker they go green with envy.
+When international chefs, such as taste trailblazer Rene Redzepi, learn about Australia’s backyard bush tucker they go green with envy and want to try our bush tukka food.
+It’s time to put some bush tucker plants in your own backyard.

 Coming from countries where most of the flavours have been tried and tested for centuries, it’s like having a magic box of new toys to open and explore.